 7. Statistics: One of the following three probability and statistics options (course or sequence):

 a.
-SIEO W3600 (or W4150): Intro to probability and statistics
+SIEO W3600 (or STAT GU4001): Intro to probability and statistics

 b.
-IEOR E3658: Probablity and E4307: Applied statistical models
+IEOR E3658: Probability and E4307: Applied statistical models

 - Transfer or study abroad credits may not be applied to fulfill the requirements of the economics minor.